ellie-yun/UOCIS322-P4/README.md

 * A `README.md` file that includes not only identifying information (your name, email, etc.) but but also a revised, clear specification of the brevet controle time calculation rules.

 * An automated 'nose' test suite.

-## Grading Rubric

-* If your code works as expected: 100 points.
-This includes:

-	* Completing the frontend in `calc.html`.

-	* Completing the Flask app accordingly (`flask_brevets.py`).

-	* Implementing the logic in `acp_times.py`.

-	* Updating `README` with a clear specification.

-	* Writing at least five correct tests using nose (put them in `tests`, follow Project 3 if necessary) and all pass.

-* If the logic in `acp_times.py` is wrong or is missing, up to 30 points will be docked off.

-* If the test cases are not there, are invalid or fail, up to 15 points will be docked off.

-* If `README` is not clear, missing or not edited, up to 15 points will be docked off.

-* If none of the functionalities work, 30 points will be given assuming `credentials.ini` is submitted with the correct URL of your repo and `Dockerfile` builds and runs without any errors.

-* If `Dockerfile` is missing, doesn't build or doesn't run, 10 points will be docked off.

-* If `credentials.ini` is not submitted or the repo is not found, 0 will be assigned.

 ## Credits